 Jurisdiction

-The Student Code of Conduct and conduct process apply to the conduct of individual students and all University-affiliated student organizations.
+The Student Code of Conduct and conduct process apply to the conduct of individual students and all formally or informally University-affiliated student groups or organizations.
 The Student Code of Conduct shall apply to conduct that occurs on University premises, at University sponsored activities, and to off-campus conduct that adversely affects the University Community and/or the pursuit of its objectives.
 Each student shall be responsible for their conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
-The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.
+The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending and to student groups or organizations for behavior that occurred when the group was recognized, registered, or informally affiliated with the University, regardless of current status.
 The Office of Community Standards shall decide whether the Student Code of Conduct applies to conduct occurring off campus, on a case-by-case basis.

 Violations of Laws

 The University may take notice of alleged violations of federal, state and local laws by students.
 When a student is arrested or otherwise subject to criminal charges the University may initiate proceedings to determine if the student has violated the Student Code of Conduct.
-The University reserves the right to exercise its authority of interim suspension upon notification that a student is facing criminal charges in accordance with Article VI, below.
+The University reserves the right to exercise its authority of interim action upon notification that a student is facing criminal charges in accordance with Article VI, below.

 Discrimination, Harassment, and Retaliation [INTERIM]

-In addition to the Student Code of Conduct, all students at the University of Montana are also subject to the University’s Discrimination, Harassment, and Retaliation policy(ies) and accompanying procedures.
-A violation of the Discrimination, Harassment, and Retaliation policy(ies) is a violation of this Student Code of Conduct.

-ARTICLE II: STUDENT RIGHTS
+If the reported conduct involves common issues or parties that would potentially fall under both the Student Code of Conduct and the University’s Discrimination, Harassment, and Retaliation Policy, the University may in its discretion conduct one conduct proceeding.
+Reports that involve sexual or discriminatory harassment, intimate partner violence, sexual misconduct, or are part of a course of conduct that meets the definition of stalking, will be addressed under the University’s Discrimination, Harassment and Retaliation policyARTICLE II: STUDENT RIGHTS

 In University Student Code of Conduct disciplinary proceedings, for both cases involving general misconduct and academic misconduct, students have the following rights.